 Bagshot's Scout Troop is among the oldest in the country, founded in 1909.
-They recently celebrated their centenary and as part of their preparations for that have set about accumulating and recording the history of the group and the reminiscences of former members.
+Aspart of their centenary celebrations they set about accumulating and recording the history of the group and the reminiscences of former members.
 Among the material that has come from that and is now on their website is a history.

 From Ron Frost : During WWII the Canadian Army had a base in Bagshot Park and used Rapley Lake for boat drill.
 Ater the war the 1st Bagshot Scout troop held week-end camps there.
 In 1947 one of the Canadian Army huts was transfered to an old quarry ground off Waverley Road by the scouts themselves and they used it for many years.
 612.0106

 From Andrew McDermott: I joined the 1st Bagshot Wolf Cubs back in the early 1960s, leaving in early 1963 when we moved away from Bagshot.
 I remember well the old hut close to the railway viaduct, the summer Saturdays out on the field oposite the Catholic Church playing games.
 My Mum Stella, helped with the Cubs along with Jack Straw who was Akela at that time.
 I well remember doing Bob - a - Job around College Ride each Easter.
 Wolf Cubs was something to look forward to on a Saturday.
 I remember at least one occasion when vandals had got into the hut and dropped the latch so we could not get in.
 We went to Gilwell Park once, but I can't remember the occasion or even if I was in the cubs at that point.
 I kept up my scouting for many years after leaving Bagshot becoming one of the youngest to gain my Wood Badge to become an ASL.
 642.1206